-- Simdlangentsha West Water Supply Scheme the supply mainly comes from uPhongolo River Abstractions and the Bivane Dam. - Simdlangentsha East Water Supply Scheme the supply to the town of Pongola mainly comes from the uPhongolo River. - Mandlakazi Regional Water Supply Scheme the supply to the area of Mandlakazi, located on the eastern side of the town of Nongoma, comes from Pongolapoort Dam.
+- Simulangentsha West Water Supply Scheme the supply mainly comes from uPhongolo River abstractions and the Bivane Dam. - Simdlangentsha East Water Supply Scheme the supply to the town of Pongola mainly comes from the uPhongolo River. - Mandlakazi Regional Water Supply Scheme the supply to the area of Mandlakazi, located on the eastern side of the town of Nongoma, comes from Pongolapoort Dam.

-The uPhongolo catchments are characterised by large-scale afforestation in the upper uPhongolo and Bivane Tributaries and large-scale irrigation in the catchments upstream of the Pongolapoort Dam.
+The uPhongolo catchments are characterised by large-scale afforestation in the upper uPhongolo and Bivane tributaries as well as large-scale irrigation in areas upstream of the Pongolapoort Dam.
 The main irrigated crop is sugarcane.
-Apart from the Pongolapoort and Bivane dams, irrigators receive water through a system of canals constructed by the Department of Water and Sanitation (DWS) in the 1970's.
-This scheme is known as the Pongola Government Water Scheme and was upgraded in the early 1990's.
-Bivane Dam also supplies the town of Pongola with water via irrigation canals in the lower uPhongolo Catchment.
+Apart from the Pongolapoort and Bivane Dams, irrigators receive water through a system of canals constructed by the Department of Water and Sanitation (DWS) in the 1970s.
+This scheme is known as the Pongola Government Water Scheme and was upgraded in the early 1990s.
+The Bivane Dam also supplies the town of Pongola with water via irrigation canals in the lower uPhongolo Catchment.
 The Pongolapoort Dam is the main source of domestic water supply for the downstream water users up to the border with Mozambique.
-Water is also transferred from the Dam to the uMkhuze River where it supplies the uMkhuze town as well as Zululand District Municipality.
+Water is also transferred from the Dam to the uMkhuze River where it supplies the Mkuze town as well as the Zululand DM.